ikreymer/pywb-webrecorder/README.md

 pywb starts with two cdx files `./recording/index.cdx` and `./done/index.cdx`, which may be updated as new content is recorded.

-This `pywb-webrecorder.py` bootstrap script launches pywb and warcprox as subprocesses, then starts a periodic CDX updater.
+This `pywb-webrecorder.py` bootstrap script launches pywb and warcprox as subprocesses, then starts a periodic CDX updater, running every few seconds (configured by `update_freq` property in config.yaml)

 Of course, There are many ways to do this.
 For simplicity, the following approach is taken: